 One major goal of neuroscience is to understand how brain function emerges through the assembly of specific neuronal circuits.
-Elucidating how a small pool of neural progenitors generates the vast diversity of neuronal types in the CNS remains a fundamental question, since the different types of neuron — and their specific connectivity — are the basis for information processing.
-This problem is particularly challenging in the cerebral cortex, where dozens of different types of neuron converge during development to establish circuits which adopt distinct configurations across different areas and, most prominently, species.
+Elucidating how a small pool of neural progenitors generates the vast diversity of neuronal types in the CNS remains a fundamental question since the different types of neurons — and their specific connectivity — are the basis for information processing.
+This problem is particularly challenging in the cerebral cortex, where dozens of different types of neurons converge during development to establish circuits which adopt distinct configurations across different areas and, most prominently, species.

 The neocortex is organised on its radial dimension in six layers containing two major classes of neurons, excitatory glutamatergic pyramidal cells and inhibitory gamma-aminobutyric acid-containing (GABAergic) interneurons.
 Cortical columns may well represent a fundamental unit of cortical organisation, but the mammalian neocortex is not uniform.
 Indeed, the neocortex consists of discrete functional areas that are characterised by distinctive cytoarchitectonical features.

 Previous studies have shown that the diversity of cortical interneurons varies substantially between cortical layers and areas.
 Although inhibitory circuits follow some general organisation principles across cortical areas, recent work indicates that the abundance of specific inhibitory connectivity motifs varies between regions.
 We are investigating to what extent distinct patterns of inhibitory connectivity may accompany, and perhaps even determine, the functional specialisation of cortical areas.
 These heterogeneous patterns of distribution would be sculpted by developmental mechanisms such as programmed cell death, aimed at adjusting the ratio of pyramidal cells and interneurons across different cortical areas.